bakiel/sprout-notes-app/readme-file.md

 - Choose cuisine preferences
 - Specify meal type and serving size
 - Rate and review recipes with a 5-star rating system and comments
+- Edit generated recipes with AI assistance to customize them further

 ### Image Recognition